GabrielsWings/CS-Home-Lab-Setup/README.md

 # Cybersecurity Home Lab – Kali Linux & Metasploitable2

-This project documents the creation and use of a self-contained penetration testing lab using **VirtualBox**, **Kali Linux**, and **Metasploitable2**.
-The environment simulates real-world attack scenarios in an isolated and legally safe environment.
+This project documents the creation and use of a self-contained penetration testing lab using VirtualBox, Kali Linux, and Metasploitable2.
+The lab focuses on **network reconnaissance and scanning** using Nmap in an isolated, safe environment.

 ---

 ## 🧭 Objectives

 - Build a controlled virtual lab for security testing and experimentation
-- Practice reconnaissance, enumeration, and exploitation techniques
+- Practice network scanning and service enumeration with Nmap
-- Utilize industry-standard tools such as **Nmap** and **Metasploit**
 - Create detailed technical documentation suitable for a professional portfolio

 ---